groupDevices · Household

 Can my whole family share one VPN account?+

 Yes.
 A single account is meant to be used across the household — install the app on each person’s devices, sign them all in to the same login, and you are covered up to the plan’s device limit.
-On an unlimited plan (Surfshark, IPVanish, PIA) there is nothing to juggle; on a capped plan you share a fixed pool, which is fine for most families.
+On an unlimited plan (IPVanish, PIA) there is nothing to juggle; on a capped plan you share a fixed pool, which is fine for most families.
 Providers are happy with household sharing — their terms just ask that you don’t resell access or share the login with strangers outside your home.

 How do I cover a games console or smart TV with a VPN?+